Baby

 “Paint their nails in a different colour, for example, the marker, safe or not, was not the right thing to do.
 Give them printed onesies, colourful socks, a safe bracelet or whatever.
 But don’t paint on your offspring.
 Or your wife gets mad, for all the good reasons.
 They’re not sheep.”

-Genius Dad explained that he had tried different methods, but none were acceptable to his wife who thought he should be able to tell them apart by instinct.
+Genius Dad explained that he had tried different methods, but none were acceptable to his wife, who thought he should be able to tell their newborn twins apart by instinct.

 “I asked about giving them bracelets (that they can’t choke on of course),” he wrote.

 “She laughed at the idea.
-Every idea I came up with she shut down.
-She says I should be able to figure it out and it is driving me absolutely bananas.”
+Every idea I came up with, she shut down.
+She says I should be able to figure it out, and it is driving me bananas.”

-Ah we feel your pain Genius Dad.
-Here’s hoping it gets easier to tell them apart as they grow.
+Ah, we feel your pain, Genius Dad.
+Here’s hoping it gets easier to tell them apart as your newborn twins grow.
 Until then, maybe get them a tattoo?
 (With your wife’s permission of course.)

 Jillian Berry is the exhausted mother of four spirited daughters.
 Once a journo and editor, she now enjoys torturing her children with zucchini.
 When she’s not searching for her phone charger, she can be found trying to remember her password, which she only reset yesterday.
 She fantasizes about escaping to a remote island with her Kindle and a giant jar of Nutella.
 She’s also a (provisional) psychologist who’d love to make the world a better place, if only she could find the energy.